ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 :::warning

 An invalid `blockTimestamp` results in the update failing.
-The `blockTimestamp` value should be set to a valid UNIX timestamp value which is in the _future_ relative to the _head of the chain_.
+The `blockTimestamp` value should be set to a valid Unix timestamp value which is in the _future_ relative to the _head of the chain_.
 If the node encounters a `blockTimestamp` which is in the past, it will fail on startup.

 :::